PAT: Privacy-Preserving Adversarial Transfer for Accurate, Robust and Privacy-Preserving EEG Decoding: Experiments and results

 \subsection{Datasets}

-The following three MI datasets, summarized in Table~\ref{tab:datasets}, were used: \begin{enumerate} \item BNCI2014001~\cite{Tangermann2012}, which is Dataset 2a in BCI Competition IV$\footnote{https://www.bbci.de/competition/iv/}$.
-It was collected from 9 subjects.
-There are four classes, i.e., left hand, right hand, both feet, and tongue.
-The 22-channel EEG signals were sampled at 256 Hz.
-Each subject had 144 EEG epochs per class. \item Weibo2014~\cite{Yi2014}, which was collected from 10 subjects for seven-class classification, i.e., left hand, right hand, both feet, both hands, left hand combined with right foot, right hand combined with left foot, and rest state.
-The data collection process was divided into 9 sections, with 5 to 10 minutes intersession break.
-We only used data from the first six classes.
-The 64-channel EEG signals were sampled at 200 Hz.
-Each subject had 80 EEG epochs per class. \item BNCI2014002~\cite{Steyrl2016}, which was collected from 14 subjects for left hand and right hand MI classification.
-The 15-channel EEG signals were sampled at 250 Hz.
-Each subject had 80 EEG epochs per class. \end{enumerate}
+Our experiments were conducted on five EEG datasets, including three motor imagery (MI) datasets, one seizure detection dataset, and one emotion recognition dataset.
+A summary of these datasets is provided in Table~\ref{tab:datasets}: \begin{enumerate} \item BNCI2014001~\cite{Tangermann2012}, i.e., Dataset 2a of BCI Competition IV, contains data from 9 subjects performing four-class MI (left hand, right hand, both feet, and tongue).
+The 22-channel EEG signals were sampled at 256 Hz, and each subject completed 144 trials per class. \item Weibo2014~\cite{Yi2014} includes data from 10 subjects performing seven-class MI (left hand, right hand, both feet, both hands, left hand combined with right foot, right hand combined with left foot, and rest).
+Data collection was divided into 9 sessions with 5-10 minute breaks between sessions.
+In this study, only the first six classes were used.
+The 64-channel EEG signals were sampled at 200 Hz, and each subject completed 80 trials per class. \item BNCI2014002~\cite{Steyrl2016} contains data from 14 subjects performing left- and right-hand MI.
+The 15-channel EEG signals were sampled at 250 Hz, and each subject completed 80 trials per class. \item NICU~\cite{Stevenson2019} is a seizure detection dataset with 18 bipolar EEG channels from 79 subjects.
+Each recording is approximately 74 minutes long and was annotated every second as epileptic or normal by three experts.
+In this paper, 8 subjects (S13, S21, S31, S34, S36, S62, S66, and S75), whose annotations were highly consistent across the three experts, were selected.
+Ground-truth seizure labels were obtained via majority voting among the three experts. \item SEED~\cite{Zheng2015} is an EEG-based emotion recognition dataset collected from 15 subjects using a 62-channel EEG cap.
+Three emotions (negative, positive, and neutral) were elicited using 15 film clips.
+Eighteen emotion-related channels were used in our experiments: FP1, FPZ, FP2, FZ, CZ, PZ, F3, F4, AF3, AF4, C3, C4, P3, P4, O1, O2, T7, and T8. \end{enumerate}

-For all three datasets, we extracted the EEG data in [0, 4] seconds after each imagination prompt, band-pass filtered the trials at [8, 32] Hz, and resampled the data to 128 Hz.
+For the three MI datasets, EEG data from [0, 4] seconds after each imagination cue were extracted, band-pass filtered in [8, 32] Hz, and resampled to 128 Hz.
+For NICU, a 50 Hz notch filter and a [0.5, 50] Hz band-pass filter were applied; for SEED, a [1, 50] Hz band-pass filter was used.
+The EEG recordings of NICU and SEED were then segmented into non-overlapping 4-second trials and resampled to 128 Hz.